c0rent1n/djm/README.md

 		//All your page here
 	};

+	var parameters = {
+		folder: "categoryFolder",
+		subFolder: 'specificFolder1',
+		callback: djmCallback,
+		path: "/json/"
+	};

-	// The files userJsonFile.json and adminJsonFile.json located in :
+	// With these parameters, the files userJsonFile.json and adminJsonFile.json must be located in :
 	// - "/json/categoryFolder/specificFolder1/"
 	// - "/json/categoryFolder/specificFolder2/"
 	// - "/json/categoryFolder/specificFolder3/"